bacontime/blog-mirror/nature/astrosymbols.md

 </tr>
 <tr>
 <td class="catsym">Mars<br>♂</td>
 <td>Inside the habitable zone.
 Covered in rust.
 Icy poles.
-Second biggest mountain in the system.
+Biggest mountain in the system.
 Inhabited by robots.</td>
 <td>God of violent war and bloodshed!
 (Also, sometimes agriculture; he can be cool.)
 One time got stuck in a jar.
 Symbol is his shield and spear.
 In Mandarin, called "fire planet".
 Associated with iron by alchemists.</td>
 </tr>
 <tr>